DineshKarthikeyan1/sem5-group-project/voice-assisted-financial-manager/DEPLOYMENT_CHECKLIST.md

 ---

-**🎉 Once all items are checked, your VoiceFinance app is ready for production!**
+**🎉 Once all items are checked, your FinSay app is ready for production!**